kamu-data/kamu-docs/cli/get-started/examples/leaderboard.md

 └────────┴────┴─────┴───────┴──────────┴───────────┴───────┘
 ```

-You are witnessing the {{<term "retractions and corrections mechanism" "retractions-and-corrections">}} of ODF datasets!
+You are witnessing the <Term t="retractions and corrections mechanism" id="retractions-and-corrections"/> of ODF datasets!

 ## So, why not Batch?
 So what do we gain from having a changelog stream with retractions?
 Why not run a batch query every once in a while to get the current leaderboard?